A Peaceful Self-Guided Walk in Singapore’s Botanic Gardens (via Napier Gate)

 10 Perfect Places to Enjoy Nature in the Botanic Gardens

-When I visited, the house museum, built in 1906 in the “Black and White” style and once a residence for French ambassadors, had an exhibition titled “Capturing Nature.”
+When I visited the house museum, built in 1906 in the “Black and White” style and once a residence for French ambassadors, it had an exhibition titled “Capturing Nature.”

-It’s beautifully preserved with free entry.
+It’s beautifully preserved and free to enter.
 The photo shows a drawing by Dutch artist Berthe Hoola van Nooten (1817-1892), renowned for her botanical illustrations from Java, Indonesia.

 Prefer coastal views?
 The Southern Ridges to Labrador Park trail offers lush greenery and scenic sea views.